 If money is tight, this is also a great time to look for a part-time job.
 Provided you can fit your work in with your course schedule, even a few hours of employment each week can take some of the financial pressure off.
 You can use the money you earn to start paying off student loans, cover your living expenses, or save for something meaningful.

 If you don’t feel you can commit to an official job just yet, there are other ways to make some extra money in your spare time.
-You could do some online tutoring, sell your old textbooks, or participate in paid online surveys.
+You could do some online tutoring, sell your old textbooks, or take surveys for money.
 There are plenty of opportunities to put some spare cash in your pocket without the need for an ongoing commitment.

 Seek Out Internships

 Recruiting for summer internships often starts during the spring semester, so it’s an excellent time to begin preparing so you don’t miss any opportunities.
 Make a list of companies you are interested in.
 Find out when (or if) they will be holding any information sessions on campus, and learn about what each internship entails.
 You can also get in a little interview practice during your break, so you will be on your game when the recruiting season starts.

 This tip applies to students who are going back to school in northern climates.
 Comfort can be an essential but oft-overlooked component of success.
 If you’re cold and wet every time you trek across campus, it will be that much harder to stay motivated for those early morning classes.
 Make sure you have the right apparel.
 A warm jacket, hat, scarf, and gloves or mittens should do the trick.
 Don’t forget about warm footwear either.
 A great pair of insulated boots are a godsend when temperatures dip below freezing and icy pathways make walking a challenge.